 Inland Products commonly offers anodized aluminum tags in 0.020 inch and 0.050 inch thickness and in many color options.

-Marking of anodized aluminum tags and plates can be done by laser engraving, rotary engraving, stamping, embossing, or by the Duraprint process.
-When rotary engraved, the engraving is silver in color contrast to the tag’s surface color.
+Marking of anodized aluminum tags and plates can be done by laser engraving, rotary engraving, stamping, or embossing.
+At Inland Products, we primarily laser engrave or employ our Dura-Print process for our customers.
 When laser engraved, the color of the engraving is white in contrast to the tag’s surface color.
 Keep in mind the engraving will show up better on the darker colored tags.

 Anodized aluminum is lightweight but durable, is corrosion-resistant, and is a very economical metal choice.
 The anodization process adds extra durability while allowing for the addition of color.
 And, in most cases, you’re likely to have these tags last 20-plus years.

 Inland Products commonly offers brass tags in 0.040” and 0.020” thickness.
-It’s available in either industrial finish or glossy decorative finish.
+It’s available in either industrial tumbled finish or glossy, decorative, satin lacquer finish.

 Brass tags and plates are often very popular due to their antique/vintage appearance.
 They have an aesthetically pleasing, high-quality look, making them ideal for decorative applications.

 However, some industries may require brass for safety reasons.
 Brass is a non-ferrous metal.
 It’s also low-friction and less likely to generate a spark.
 It has antimicrobial properties and is highly durable and corrosion-resistant.
 You’ll often see brass used in plumbing, mining, and marine applications.
 But, it’s quite suitable for many more situations.